lordmulder/DynamicAudioNormalizer/README.md

 );
 ```

 This *static* function can be called to register a *callback* function that will be called by the Dynamic Audio Normalizer in order to provide additional log messages.
-Note that initially *no* callback function will be registered.
+Note that initially **no** callback function will be registered.
 This means that until a callback function is registered by the application, all log messages will be *discarded*.
-Thus it is recommend to register your callback function *before* creating the first *MDynamicAudioNormalizer* instance.
+It is recommend to register your callback function *before* creating the first *MDynamicAudioNormalizer* instance.
 Also note that <i>at most</i> one callback function can be registered.
-This means that registering another callback function will <i>replace</i> the previous one.
-However, since a pointer to the previous callback function will be returned, multiple callback function can be chained.
-Finally note that this function is **not** thread-safe!
-This means that the application must ensure that all calls to this functions are properly serialized.
-In particular, calling this function while there exists at least one instance of *MDynamicAudioNormalizer* can result in race conditions and has to be avoided!
-Usually, an application will call this function early in its "main" function in order to register its callback function and then does **not** call it again.
+Registering another callback function <i>replaces</i> the previous one.
+However, since a pointer to the previous callback function will be returned, multiple callback function can be chained – simply call the previous callback from the new one.

 **Parameters:**
 * *logFunction*: A pointer to the new callback function to be registered.
 This can be ``NULL`` to disable logging entirely.